Academic and Student Resources

 The Children’s College is a small, friendly school for children ages 2 years 9 months to 7 years of age.
 It is located on the ground floor of the Life Fitness Complex.

 Coaches & Mentors is a comprehensive student support services program that provides assistance to students from the first day they arrive on campus to the day they graduate.
 This program is especially beneficial for adult re-entry students, students with disabilities, students with limited English proficiency, students who were enrolled in a non-college bound concentration in high school, or for any student concerned with meeting the challenges of college life.
 To students who qualify, services include highly individualized support, academic advising, academic planning, career counseling, workshop series, and preparation to launch a successful job search.

 Computer labs are available for student use in support of academic programs.
 Open computer lab space is available in the Wilkens Library (first floor), the Lorusso Technology Building (room 116), and in the Hyannis Center (room 108).
 In addition, several computer classrooms are equipped with presentation equipment and Vision software.

 Internet Kiosks for visiting students, visiting faculty, and short-term public use are located in the Cafeteria, the second floor of the Student Commons building, and the second floor of the Wilkens Library.

-Additional information: www.capecod.edu/it/student
+Additional information: Student IT Support

 The O’Neill Center for Student Access and Support provides accommodations for students with documented disabilities.
 Working collaboratively with faculty and other campus resources, we provide a wide range of support services for students who have learning differences, sensory impairments, psychological disabilities or physical conditions.